Trump maps return to campaign trail after White House says COVID-19 treatment complete | Politics

 The president is expected to host a "virtual rally" on Friday by appearing on conservative radio host Rush Limbaugh's radio program.
 The Trump and Biden campaigns sparred on Thursday over a televised debate that had been planned for next week.
 Trump pulled out after the nonpartisan commission in charge said the Oct.
 15 event would be held virtually with the candidates in separate locations because of health and safety concerns after Trump contracted COVID-19.
 Biden's campaign arranged a town hall-style event in Philadelphia instead.

 Trump's White House and campaign have experienced an outbreak of the virus in the last week, with multiple top aides, including the president's press secretary and campaign manager, testing positive.
-Trump and his staff have largely eschewed wearing masks, against the guidance of health professionals, and held rallies with thousands of people in indoor and outdoor venues despite recommendations against having events with large crowds.
+Trump and his staff have largely eschewed wearing masks, against the guidance of health professionals.
+They have also held rallies with thousands of people in indoor and outdoor venues despite recommendations against having events with large crowds.

 Trump's health will remain in the spotlight even if he begins holding events again.